atishay/atishay.github.io/themes/jain/README.md

 ## Layout Types
 * `Default` No neeed to enter thetype parameter.
 Default is a blog post.
 * `Simple` Used for pages where the content does not have a sidebar, just header, rendered markdown and footer.
-Supoprtted front matter additions
+Supported front matter additions
     * `subtitle` For subtitle.

 ## Images